 12 Things to Do in Hanoi

 Visiting Hanoi, Vietnam and looking for things to explore?
 Check out these 12 affordable things to do in Hanoi.
+Whether you are in Hanoi for just a day or are visiting long term, Hanoi has lots to offer.

 1. Visit the Museum of Ethnology